Gouvernement Princier de Monaco

 The Council of Europe

-Monaco became a member of the Council of Europe on 5 October 2004, becoming the organisation’s 46th member state.
-Set up in 1949 in the aftermath of World War II, the Council of Europe today has 47 member states and is headquartered in Strasbourg.
+Monaco became the 46th member State of the Council of Europe on 5 October 2004.
+Set up in 1949 in the aftermath of World War II, the Council of Europe’s headquartered is located in Strasbourg.
 It is the oldest and the leading human rights organisation in Europe.

-It is completely different from the European Union, since its activities are based on the three pillars of human rights, rule of law and democracy.
-All member states are parties to the 1950 European Convention on Human Rights, the organisation’s reference text.
+It is completely different from the European Union, both in its composition and the scope of its activities, which are based on the three following pillars: human rights, rule of law and democracy.
+All member States are parties to the 1950 European Convention on Human Rights, the organisation’s reference text.

 The European Court of Human Rights

-The Council of Europe’s best known body, the European Court of Human Rights, is the permanent judicial body which guarantees for all Europeans the rights set out in the Convention.
-It enables each of Europe’s 830 million citizens to bring a case against one of the 47 signatory states for violating their human rights, after all possible means of recourse in their own country have been exhausted.
+The European Court of Human Rights is the permanent judicial body which guarantees to all Europeans the rights set out in the European Convention on Human Rights.
+It enables any citizen of a member State to bring a case against one of the member States for violating their human rights, after all possible means of recourse in their own country have been exhausted.

 The Committee of Ministers

-The Committee takes strategic decisions relating to the operation of the Council.
-It determines the organisation’s policy and approves its budget and programme of activities through decisions, resolutions and recommendations.
+The Committee takes decisions relating to the operation of the Council of Europe.
+It determines the organisation’s policy and approves its budget and programme of activities.

 The Parliamentary Assembly of the Council of Europe (PACE)

-The Parliamentary Assembly of the Council of Europe (PACE), a statutory body of the organisation, is the "democratic conscience of Greater Europe".
-A pan-European discussion forum, it comprises 324 members and the same number of substitutes, who represent the national Parliaments of the 47 member States.
+The Parliamentary Assembly of the Council of Europe (PACE), as the statutory body of the organisation, is the "democratic conscience of Greater Europe".
+It comprises representatives from the national Parliaments of all member States.

-The Assembly elects the Council of Europe’s Secretary General and Deputy Secretary General, the PACE Secretary General, the Commissioner for Human Rights and the judges at the European Court of Human Rights.
+The Assembly elects the Secretary General of the Council of Europe and Deputy Secretary General, the PACE Secretary General, the Commissioner for Human Rights and the judges of the European Court of Human Rights.

 The Congress of Local and Regional Authorities

-It is a pan-European political assembly made up of 648 members who hold elective office – regional and municipal councillors, mayors and presidents of regional authorities from the 47 member States.
+It is composed of members who hold elective office - regional and municipal councillors, mayors and presidents of regional authorities - from all member States.

-Monaco has full two members, including the Mayor, Mr Georges Marsan, and two substitute members of the Congress of Local and Regional Authorities, who are drawn from the Council of the Commune.
+Monaco has two members and two substitute members, who are drawn from the Council of the Commune.

-The role of this body is to promote regional democracy, improve local and regional governance and strengthen authorities’ self-governance.
-In particular, the Congress of the Council of Europe ensures the application of the principles contained in the European Charter of Local Self-Government, to which all member states have signed up.
+The role of this body is to promote regional democracy, improve local and regional governance and strengthen the autonomy of the local and regional authorities.

 The Commissioner for Human Rights

-This independent authority charged with defending human rights was established in 1999.
-The Commissioner is elected for a non-renewable term of six years.
+This position was established in 1999.
+The Commissioner for Human Rights is elected for a non-renewable six years’ term.
 The Commissioner conducts monitoring within member States by making country visits, following which he issues recommendations to the relevant governments on improving their legislation or practices.

 The activities of the Council of Europe

-Since 1949, the Council of Europe has adopted more than 200 agreements on human rights, rule of law and democracy.
-Monaco has signed three and ratified 52 of these.
-(Further details details can be found on the Council of Europe website ).
+Since 1949, the Council of Europe has adopted more than 200 Conventions and agreements on human rights, the rule of law and democracy.
+Monaco has ratified more than 50 of these (further details can be found on the Council of Europe website ).

-Among the Council of Europe’s main achievements, it is worth highlighting its contribution to abolishing the death penalty, which is now a prerequisite for membership of the organisation.
-No executions have taken place in any of the 47 member states since 1997.
+Among the Council of Europe’s main achievements, it is worth highlighting its contribution to abolishing the death penalty, which is now a prerequisite for membership to the Council.
+No execution has taken place in any of the member States since 1997.

 https://en.gouv.mc/Policy-Practice/Monaco-Worldwide/Monaco-s-Participation-in-International-Organisations/The-Council-of-Europe